Is there a secret to driving growth today?

 Leading companies set out a growth purpose that ignites the imagination and energy of their teams, and drives their strategic choices.
 To deliver this growth purpose, respondents want to change the practices in their companies.
 The good, and also surprising, news is that 69% of respondents are confident their companies can deliver the changes required.

-We describe these changes in The Growth Code.
-The Growth Code is what it takes to achieve the renewed focus, revealed in the Study, on growing both customer happiness and employee effectiveness.
+We describe these changes in what we call the growth code.
+It's what it takes to focus on growing both customer happiness and employee effectiveness.

 A growth-ready organisation, poised to take advantage of opportunities when they arise, is characterised by seven distinctive hallmarks, the 7Cs (shown below).